 Without resistance and organizing, the destruction of the planet will have catastrophic consequences on all of our bodies, minds, and souls.
 And the police help facilitate the destruction of Earth by advancing and facilitating the torture, displacement, ableism, and death that makes it easier for companies to make a profit from our communities.
 We must not let them.

-Excerpted from Becoming Abolitionists: Police, Protests, and the Pursuit of Freedom by Derecka Purnell, with permission of Astra House.
+Editors’ Note: This essay is excerpted from Becoming Abolitionists: Police, Protests, and the Pursuit of Freedom by Derecka Purnell, with permission of Astra House.
 Copyright © 2021 by Derecka Purnell.
 All rights reserved.